Lizardon09/DragonCore_Backend/README.md

 Serves to experiment with the implimentation idea of selective depency injection, with the collation of various general libraries/implimentations that have multiple services.

+### DatabaseHelper

+Serves to facilitate and handle database communications with various database servers, by utilising Dapper as an ORM facilitator.

 ## Solution Docker-Files/Docker-Compose

 In addition to the project scopes, there is a provided docker compose setup for starting up a docker environment for a single cluster Elastic instance